sandyschumann/sandyschumann.github.io/README.md

 ### 2024

 Marques, T. G., Schumann, S., & Mariconti, E. (2024).
 Positive behaviour interventions in online gaming: a systematic review of strategies applied in other environments.
 Crime Science, 13(1), 14.

+Schumann, S., & Barton, M. (2024).
+Does Attitudinal Inoculation Confer Resistance to Violent Extremist Propaganda?
+Assessing Mechanisms, Long-term Effects, and the Advantage of Visuals.
+Journal of Community & Applied Social Psychology.

 Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2024).
 Distinct patterns of incidental exposure to and active selection of radicalizing information indicate varying levels of support for violent extremism.
 PLoS one, 19(2), e0293810.